Configure alerts for scheduled snapshots Stay organized with collections Save and categorize content based on your preferences.

 You might also be able to get the required permissions throughcustom roles or otherpredefined roles.

-Create a log filter
+Create a custom query

 In the Google Cloud console, go to theLogging > Logs Explorer page.

-PROJECT_IDwith your project ID:resource.type="gce_disk"logName="projects/PROJECT_ID/logs/cloudaudit.googleapis.com%2Fsystem_event"protoPayload.methodName="ScheduledSnapshots"severity>"INFO"ClickSubmit Filter.
+PROJECT_IDwith your project ID:resource.type="gce_disk"logName="projects/PROJECT_ID/logs/cloudaudit.googleapis.com%2Fsystem_event"protoPayload.methodName="ScheduledSnapshots"severity>"INFO"ClickRun query.

 Create a metric

-scheduled_snapshot_failure_count. - Description:
+scheduled_snapshot_failure_count - Description:

-count of scheduled snapshot failures. - Type:
+count of scheduled snapshot failures

-UnderLabels, clickAdd item and enter the following:
+UnderLabels, clickAdd label and enter the following:

 status - Description: